imnotdannorton/twaural/README.md

 # twaural
+  Twaural uses the [Converse Sample Libray](http://conversesamplelibrary.com) API to create ephemeral little songs out of tweets   from a hashtag of your choosing.

+## Getting Started
   This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack)     version 3.0.0-rc4.

-## Getting Started

 ### Prerequisites